Installing Stainless Steel Press and Latch Cable Tensioners

 4) Cut the cable using the cable cutter.
 You could release the cable from the cable ender (using the Release Tool) to measure and cut the remaining run of cables.

 5) Release the tensioner turnbuckle.
-Press the cable into the tensioner side (for about 1 1/4” until it hits the back of the fitting), then make a sudden pull so the jaws latch on the cable.
+Press the cable into the tensioner latch mechanism (for about 1 1/4” until it hits the back of the fitting), then make a sudden pull so the jaws latch on the cable

 6) Using two 10 mm wrenches (as shown in the below picture) assemble back the tensioner turnbuckle until the cable is tightened, then give the cable a small kick to latch it again.
 Then tighten the turnbuckle for the last time.
 Avoid twisting the cable by keeping the front part of the tensioner steady from rotating, the goal is to pull and tension the cable not twist it.

 7) Repeat the same for the rest of the cables of this run.
-Tightening one cable may loose the other, keep tightening one by one until all are tighten.
-Be careful not to over tight the cable.
+The tensioners have a very high tensioning capability.
+The goal is to have equal tension force on all the cables.
+Be careful not to over tighten the cables.

 8) After making sure that all the cables are equally tensioned, tighten the two lock washers located at the two ends of the turnbuckles

 NOTE: A small amount of surface corrosion is not uncommon after some exposure to weather or salty conditions; we recommend using our passivation solution or a stainless steel polish to prevent surface corrosion; more information available on our Engineering Specs Page